tide-foundation/Tide-h4x-for-Privacy/README.md

       "VendorSettings": {
         "Password": "password",
         "Key": "dq8p8NiQ134WK94hUVlp%Ge%IiJXDsP9MPNFS%@qplGG#drX9!y7RWh&#e@xKC8ut%9ACw5^W^^6@SC",
 	"Connection": "This is used for SQL Server when deploying to a production environment.
-Leave this blank otherwise."
+Leave this blank otherwise.", "LoggerSettings": {
-      },
-        "AllowedHosts": "*",
-        "Logging": {
-        "LogLevel": {
-        "Default": "Information"
+           "Connection": "",
+           "Identifier": "Ork"
         }
       }
       }
+    }
    ```

 1. Run `dotnet ef migrations add Initial` to create a migration.
 Run `dotnet ef database update` to create a sqlite database and push the required scaffolding.
-1. Run the vendor using `dotnet run --environment "local"`.
+1. Run the vendor using `dotnet run --environment "Dev"`.
 Take note of the endpoint shown on screen.

 #### Account Creation